Samuel-Loga/Samuel-Loga/README.md

 --
 🤝 **Feel free to explore my work and get in touch!**

-📌 Use the social links in the **left sidebar** to connect with me.
+📌 Use the social links in the **left sidebar** to connect, don't forget to follow my profile to receive notifications about my activities.
 And you can as well check out my **portfolio website** linked in the profile info for more.

 ---